 - See original records, which you order on the archive database Daisy.

-- See copies of records (microfilm or micro card) which you either fetch yourself or order on order forms.
+- See copies of records (micro card) which you either fetch yourself or order on order forms.

 The records can be used by all interested if they are immediately available.
 Alternatively, you can apply for permission to see them.